 Child and Adult Tickets (4 to 99 years):

-Las Vegas is home to world-class entertainment, highly skilled artists, boisterous casinos, lush resorts, and beautiful performance spaces, and at just US$139, you can get an “all-inclusive multiple-day pass” to more than 35+ attractions in the city featuring exhibitions, concerts, bus-tour rides, and much more.
+Las Vegas has world-class entertainment, highly skilled artists, boisterous casinos, lush resorts, and beautiful performance spaces.
+At just US$139, you can get an “all-inclusive multiple-day pass” to more than 35+ attractions in the city featuring exhibitions, concerts, bus-tour rides, and much more.

 How to reach the Tournament of Kings Show at Excalibur